 cheerleading: "You're the smartest person I know!
 You got this!"

 Note: some people may want advice or counseling, but this is not empathy.
 It's important to differentiate.
 I often begin with empathy, then ask, if they'd care for advice or counsel or something else.
 I begin by giving the gift of presence.
 The attention is on them.
 Almost invariably, people appreciate this.
 They feel seen, heard, understood.
 They will often end by saying something like, "That felt good," "Thanks for letting me vent," "This felt like therapy," "What do you think?"

-This video animates what empathy looks like.
+The following animation illustrates what empathy looks like.

 Empathy is connecting to feelings and needs.
 "Are you feeling anxious around that?
 Are you needing predictability?"
 I guess, but even if I am wrong, it shows solidarity, an attempt to meet them where they are.
 Our presence is a gift we give to others.